 The school may let the student know about the failing grade, but the period of ineligibility starts no sooner than the first day of the next grading period and the day after the athletic administrator has been notified that the student has received a failing grade.
 In this instance if the school administration knows of the failing grade before the beginning of the new grading period and notifies the student of this grade, the school should also notify the athletic administrator of the grade.
 Thus, the period of ineligibility would start the first day of the next grading period.
 A school may not move up the period of ineligibility for a student by giving the student advance knowledge of the student's final grades.
-If a school has an ineligible student start his/her period of ineligibility earlier than the first day of the next grading period, the ineligibility will NOT end any sooner than the 31st day after the first day of the next grading period.
+If a school has an ineligible student start his/her period of ineligibility earlier than the first day of the next grading period.
 Local school districts should, to the maximum extent possible, start the period of ineligibility on the same day for all of its students.